rsm-gh/phantom-player/README.md

 ## User Manual

 The user manual is in progress.
-For the moment, here you can find some details about the controls & behaviour.
+For the moment, here you can find some details about the controls & behavior.

 ### Playlists menu
 + Select a playlist with a single left-click.